Uclusion/uclusion-blog/_posts/2021-08-28-2-code-factory.md

 for any of these new technical requirements.

 The final difference with an IT department is equally damning.
 Where the IT department projects started with a near clean slate SaaS engineers build up domain knowledge over years.
-Yet pure Scrum process has no way of using any of these vital skills.
+Yet software methodologies intended for shorter projects have no way of using any of these vital skills.

 ## Slouching towards code factory
 {% include callout.html
-content="Applying IT department process to non-IT software starts a clock ticking that ends in code factory." type="warning" %}
+content="Applying simple process to more complex software starts a clock ticking that ends in code factory." type="warning" %}

-Traditional IT department process, like Scrum, has no need for long term ownership of the product.
-Most single customer applications were done in a year or two.
-So there wasn't much need to worry about product direction.
+At a software level all SaaS engineers are aware of the problem - multi-tenant software is vastly more complex than single-tenant.
+The same problem applies to the business level.
+If a single client pays you to develop software than their indecisiveness is actually a good thing if they pay by the hour. **In SaaS whether your work results in revenue or not is on you.**

 SaaS product management is usually beholden to quarterly earnings, and engineering is crippled by only having a mandate for "technical" leadership.
 You can end up bouncing between CTO led long term technical initiatives and PM driven short term features without any customer satisfying strategy.

-When eventually the tug of war between CTO and product management is won, you collapse from a negotiation between two people to a one person pure code factory.
-If your process has no bottom-up mechanism for ideas, you continually risk the very small number of decision-makers being overwhelmed.
+If your process has no bottom-up mechanism for ideas, you continually risk a very small number of decision-makers being overwhelmed.
+At that point they have to push through ideas that don't generate revenue.
+That's when an organization that normally supports developer autonomy can flip to full code factory.

 ## Responsible engineering
-Even once I realized that Scrum was ill-suited to SaaS, I still thought the problem was with upper management.
+Even once I realized that top-down process was ill-suited to SaaS, I still thought the problem was with upper management.
 If only they made better decisions!
 Meanwhile, upper management was thinking if only we had better engineers!
-Again in retrospect putting all responsibility on management is just as naive as thinking Scrum would work for SaaS.

 Even the simplest of SaaS applications is a massive under taking.
 Cloud resources like AWS have removed some infrastructure work, but the overall demands for a SaaS application have only increased as the bar for UX and features has risen.
+It's naive to think that any simple organizational structure will suffice for such a difficult and competitive endeavour.

-**Preventing code factory means SaaS engineers are responsible for more than just transcribing spoon-fed requirements into code.** It means the team stops hiding behind Scrum and upper management when its code fails to produce value for customers.
+**Preventing code factory means SaaS engineers are responsible for more than just transcribing spoon-fed requirements into code.** It means the team considers itself to have the agency to make sure its code produces value for customers.

 But where does that responsibility end?
 And what about work-life balance?
 We look at these issues in our third blog